 - Helpfulness: Sometimes a phishing email will simply prey on the human desire to be nice.

 Cybercriminals are always looking out for new ways to socially engineer us.
-Wombat, in their latest State of the Phish 2019 report, found that large-scale ‘malvertising’ campaigns were targeting users.
+Proofpoint, in their State of the Phish 2019 report, found that large-scale ‘malvertising’ campaigns were targeting users.
 35 percent of them tempted users with pirated video and movie streaming.
 These campaigns use online videos and images to hide malware and exploit kits, subsequently used to infect users.

 Other Human-Centric Security Issues